equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

     end

     def cross
+      # demonstration of how you can call other bounded context from this bounded context
       result = lesson.classroom.cross_boundary_example
       # ... you can use the result of different boundary in this boundary
     end